 How to reopen gyms and leisure centres safely when lockdown lifts

-The announcement that indoor gyms, pools and leisure centres are due to be reopened on 25 July has been met with relief from industry leaders and fitness fanatics alike .
+The announcement that indoor gyms, pools and leisure centres may be allowed to reopen again in April has been met with relief from industry leaders and fitness fanatics alike.
 Indeed, many say that the safe reopening of these venues is essential to public health .
-In an article from the 25th of June arguing for the reopening of swimming pools, we were reminded of the 2019 research from Swim England which revealed that 'swimming saves the NHS around £357m per year by improving the health and wellbeing of the nation' .
+In an article arguing for the reopening of swimming pools in 2020, we were reminded of the research from Swim England which revealed that 'swimming saves the NHS around £357m per year by improving the health and wellbeing of the nation' .

 Despite the obvious importance of this sector, many have expressed concerns that the sports and leisure industry in the UK might not bounce back following the impact of the coronavirus pandemic.
 Reasons cited for this range from the public feeling unsafe inside sports venues and around other people, to the rise in people finding new ways to exercise while gyms and swimming pools haven't been open .

 Nevertheless, Sport England’s weekly survey found that '84% of gym or leisure centre members say they’re likely to resume their membership when facilities reopen', with 69% saying they're looking forward to resuming their previous sport, exercise or physical activities, with gym work and swimming being mentioned the most (Sport England, 2020).

 This suggests that the nation's leisure centres could soon be fighting fit, as long as they follow health and safety guidelines.